 Founder of the Area Teatrale – Accademia Recitazione Torino.
 Co-founder of the Italo-French film production company Marie Mariad Cinema.
 Acting teacher and voice educator, director, actor, author, and voice-over artist.
 He is registered with the Order of Publicist Journalists.
 Author of the podcasts "Lettere dal Passato" and "Misteri e Delitti - Storie di Crimini Veri."
 Passionate about drawing and painting.

-Actor, director, author, and publicist journalist, Antonio Ferrero has a multifaceted career spanning theater acting, dubbing, writing, and music.
-After years of theatrical training, he attended a workshop conducted by Russian director Anton Milenin, a direct disciple of Stanislavski and Vassil’ev, in the Skorik course.
+Actor, director, author, and freelance journalist, Antonio Ferrero has a multifaceted career spanning stage acting, dubbing, writing, and music.
+After years of theater training, he attended a workshop led by Russian director Anton Milenin, a direct student of Stanislavski and Vasil'ev, during Skorik's course.
 He is an expert in the Meisner Technique and the Orazio Costa method.
 He studied film dubbing and participated in an acting workshop with Giancarlo Giannini.
-Additionally, he deepened his knowledge of lighting technology with Franco Campioni, a specialist in "Luministics."
+He also deepened his knowledge of lighting with Franco Campioni, a specialist in "Lighting."

-An expert in vocality, he is a highly regarded vocal coach, specializing in pronunciation, prosody, vocal hygiene, posture, breathing, and public speaking.
-He collaborates with speech therapists and phoniatricians in vocal rehabilitation and also trains professionals in corporate communication.
-He is also an acting teacher, guiding emerging actors in their artistic training.
+A vocal expert, he is a highly regarded vocal coach specializing in pronunciation, prosody, vocal hygiene, posture, breathing, and public speaking.
+He collaborates with speech therapists and phoniatrists in vocal rehabilitation and trains professionals in corporate communication.
+He is also an acting instructor, guiding emerging actors in their artistic development.

-As a director, he staged Due partite by Cristina Comencini, Telefoni & Peccati (based on Paolo Genovese’s film Perfetti sconosciuti), Toc Toc, a comedy written by Laurent Baffie, La parola ai giurati, a theatrical adaptation of Sidney Lumet’s iconic film 12 Angry Men, Visita di condoglianze by Achille Campanile, and Tre sorelle by Anton Chekhov.
+As a director, he has directed Due partite (Two Games) by Cristina Comencini, Telefoni & Peccati (based on the film Perfetti sconosciuti by Paolo Genovesi), La parola ai giurati (The Jurors' Word), a stage adaptation of Sidney Lumet's iconic film 12 Angry Men, Visita di condoglianze (Condolences Visit) by Achille Campanile, and Tre sorelle (Three Sisters) by Anton Chekhov.

-As an actor, he performed in: Più Forte di Loro by G. B. Shaw, directed by Gianluigi Piras (role: Gregorio Lunn).
+As an actor, he has starred in: Più forte di loro di G. B. Shaw, directed by Gianluigi Piras (role: Gregorio Lunn).
 Non ti conosco più by Aldo De Benedetti, directed by Gianluigi Piras (role: Paolo Malpieri).
 Le virtù delle donne by Nicola Ferrucci, directed by Alex Curina (role: Alfredo).
 Le porte in faccia by Sergio Chiorino, directed by Sergio Chiorino (role: Police Inspector).
-La Locandiera by C. Goldoni, directed by Tony Skandal (role: Fabrizio).
+La locandiera by C. Goldoni, directed by Tony Skandal (role: Fabrizio).
 Delitti di una notte di mezza estate, directed by Sergio Chiorino (role: Marco).
-La maison d’été, adaptation of La cage aux folles by Nicola Ferrucci, directed by Alex Curina and Tony Skandal (role: Senator Pontery).
+La maison d’été, adapted from The Cage of the Fools by Nicola Ferrucci, directed by Alex Curina and Tony Skandal (role: Senator Pontery).
 Questa sera si recita a soggetto by Pirandello, directed by Antonio Ferrero (role: Verri).
 Macbeth by William Shakespeare, directed by Luisa Collenti (role: King Duncan).

 Film and Television